Adventures in Machine Learning

 In this example, we use two nested loops.
 The outer loop iterates over the fruits list while the inner loop iterates over the colors list.

-However, Python does not support the labeled Continue statement.
-What is Labeled Continue Statement?
+However, Python does not support the labeled continue statement.

 It was discussed in the Python community and several reasons were given for its rejection.
 The reasons are explained below.